 Track and manage your time

 Time is one of your most important resources—you’ll know that better than anyone.
-One of the most important skills you need when running a business is time management, with an acute understanding of how to effectively prioritize the most important tasks.
+One of the most important skills you need when running a small business is time management, with an acute understanding of how to effectively prioritize the most important tasks.

 Moreover, in service industries you need to rigorously track how much time your employees spend on each of your client accounts, and ensure that it’s reflected in the amount you invoice them each month.
 Spending too much time on accounts that aren’t making any profit is a costly mistake.

 Keep a close eye on unnecessary costs

 Tracking how much time is spent on activities that can’t be attributed to any one account can make a big difference to your cash flow.